3D Globe

 Author's Note:

 Besides collecting information in the archives, we have run the mentioned Jesuit buildings from basement to basement many times.
-Among the results of our team effort was a 3D reconstruction of the compound architectural development, few published articles and even a 3D print for the presentation purposes.
+Among the results of our team effort was a 3D reconstruction of the compound architectural development, few published articles and, for presentation purposes, even a 3D print.

 Architecture